๐คบToken Gating (Solana)

 Using Access Tokens

 Congrats ๐ your user is now successfully logged in.
 After authenticated/authorizing a user, you get an access token.
 You can use this access token to make secure requests to your backend.
-Read more in the .
+Read more in the working with access tokens guide.